Birth Certificate Corrections

 Once you get your signed order, you must send a copy of your court order to Vital Statistics to have the birth certificate changed.
 Please contact the Nevada Office of Vital Statistics to find out the process and any other forms you may need to get the birth certificate changed in Nevada.

 Vital Statistics may require a "certified" copy of the order before changing the birth certificate.
-If so, you can obtain a certified copy of the order for $3 from the Clerk of Court's Records Department.
+If so, you can obtain a certified copy of the order for a small fee from the Clerk of Court's Records Department.